HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ## Introduction

-On November 30, 2022, OpenAI <a hreflang="en" href="https://openai.com/index/chatgpt/">launched a service called ChatGPT</a>, a product that catapulted *Generative Artificial Intelligence* (Generative AI) from research labs into the daily lives <a hreflang="en" href="https://openai.com/index/how-people-are-using-chatgpt/#:~:text=Given%20the%20sample%20size%20and%20700%20million%20weekly%20active%20users%20of%20ChatGPT">of millions</a> (see figure below).
+On November 30, 2022, <a hreflang="en" href="https://openai.com/index/chatgpt/">OpenAI launched ChatGPT</a>, a service that catapulted *Generative Artificial Intelligence* (Generative AI) from research labs <a hreflang="en" href="https://openai.com/index/how-people-are-using-chatgpt/#:~:text=Given%20the%20sample%20size%20and%20700%20million%20weekly%20active%20users%20of%20ChatGPT">into the daily lives of millions</a> (see figure below).
 This launch fundamentally changed user expectations regarding how applications and the web should function.
 Furthermore, the accompanying *Application Programming Interface* (API) gave software developers a powerful tool to make their applications significantly smarter.

 {{ figure_markup(
   content="700,000,000",